Love Wins at the Heart of Oak Bay

 We are honoured to gather on the traditional territory of the Songhees and Esquimalt Nations who, for many thousands of years, and to this day, have sought to walk gently on this land.
 We seek a new relationship with the Original Peoples of this land, one based in honour and deep respect.

+Oak Bay United Church has a long history of presence, identity and ministry, tracing its roots back 120 years to two founding communities.
 In 1885 the ministry unit known as the East Fernwood Mission became St. Columba Presbyterian Mission, and in 1895 St. Columba Presbyterian Church engaging in ministry from their location at 1602 Hulton Street (now Redfern Street).
 With vision, commitment and passion this community created the building that still stands today.
 On Sunday, November 8, 1914 St. Columba Presbyterian Church celebrated the dedication of their new sanctuary at the corner of Granite and Mitchell Streets.
 On March 7, 1926 St. Columba Presbyterian Church and Hampshire Road Methodist Church, amalgamated under the auspices of the newly formed United Church of Canada, and held their first service as Oak Bay United Church, meeting in the St. Columba building at Granite and Mitchell Streets.

 Legacy of Faith & Ministry